2107 - Family Medical Leave Act / California Family Rights Act

 A "key" employee is a salaried eligible employee who is among the highest paid ten percent of employees within 75 miles of the work site.

 Under CFRA regulations, “an employee who fraudulently obtains or uses CFRA leave from an employer is not protected by CFRA’s job restoration or maintenance of health benefits provisions.
 An employer has the burden of proving that the employee fraudulently obtained or used CFRA leave.”
-(Cal.
-Code Regs., tit.
-2, § 11089, subd. (d)(3).)
+(California Code of Regulations, title 2, section 11089, subd. (d)(3).)

 Additional FMLA/CFRA Provisions